FehrIsFair/4790Project/README.md

 ## /List/:uid / getList

 This gets a the list for the current user.
 And if it doesn't find a user by that uid, then it returns a new List object to the client.
 It does not save until logout.
+To use it in Postman, you need to have the userID not sure how to give that to you.

 ## /Anime/:mal_id / getAnimeByMalId

 This gets a single anime object that contains the given mal_id.

+Examples if you use Postman, are 1, 23273, 16498

 ## /Manga/:mal_id / getMangabyMalId

 This gets a single manga object that contains the give mal_id.

+Some examples, using Postman, are: 789, 1796, 1796

 ## /Anime/Detail/:mal_id / getAnimeDetail

 This is to get the details on the anime in question as the api I used to get this data scraps data off the site.
-So I have to make a separate API call to get the details I need
+So I have to make a separate API call to get the details I need.

+You can use the same IDs given in /Anime/:mal_id.

 ## /Manga/Detail/:mal_id / getMangaDetail

 This does the same as /Anime/Detail/:mal_id as the manga are gotten in the same way.

+You can use the same IDs given in /Manga/:mal_id.

 ## /EditList / editFavoriteList